bytebase/bytebase.com/content/blog/how-to-use-jira-for-database-change-management.md

 description: "When team wants to enforce a process for database change management.
 A quick approach is to reuse their existing ITSM system such as Jira.
 Let's review how a typical Jira workflow looks like and its inherent limitations."
 ---

-As the engineering team grows and more database change operations executed on the daily basis, we need to find a centralized way to coordinate and enforce the database change process.
+As the engineering team grows and more database change operations are executed on a daily basis, we need to find a centralized way to coordinate and enforce the database change process.
 A quick approach is to rely on the existing in-house ITSM (IT service management) or a simple ticketing system.
 Among them, Jira is probably the most popular option.

 ## A Typical Jira Setup